AD-SamLi/MultiAgent_Terminology_Validation_System/SAMPLE_INPUT_OUTPUT_DOCUMENTATION.md

 - **Translation Success Rate:** 0-100% (cross-language compatibility)
 - **Domain Relevance:** 0.0-1.0 (CAD/3D modeling relevance)

-This documentation provides a complete reference for understanding the input requirements and expected outputs of the Agentic Terminology Validation System.
+This documentation provides a complete reference for understanding the input requirements and expected outputs of the Multi-Agent Terminology Validation System.